 There’s a long list of social roles out there.
 To get a glimpse of this extensive list just do a quick search on LinkedIn for “social media” under jobs and see what comes out: leaders, analysts, strategists, designers, executives, community managers, assistants, planners, coordinators, etc.

-With all these roles available it’s no surprise that a lot of marketers (especially managers) wonder: how should I structure my social media team, and where do I start?
+With all these roles available it’s no surprise that a lot of marketers (especially managers) wonder: how should I structure my social employer brand team, and where do I start?

-Before you go ahead and post job roles for your social media dream team, there are 3 essential questions you need to answer:
+Before you go ahead and post job roles for your social media dream team, there are three essential questions you need to answer:

 - What is your social media team role?

 - What is your social media team strategy?

 - Where will your social media team sit?